 It is 7.15am.
 Traffic is building and Keith-Gillon is the puppet master.

-He can intervene at the traffic signals and has had to every week day morning since February.
+He can "intervene" at the traffic signals with a flick of his fingers and has had to every week day morning since February.

 Without taking his eyes off the screens he asks Environment Canterbury public transport operator Lance Hammond "how far away is your bus?"

 But Keith-Gillon can't wait any longer.
 Three kilometres of frustrated commuters is backing all the way to the Ohoka on-ramp because of the queue for Chaneys.

 "Sorry Lance it's gonna be a three-minute delay," he says as he flicks the traffic signals - his first "intervention" for the morning - which gives the off ramp three minutes of a green traffic signal.

 The Christchurch Transport Operations Centre on Hereford St has scene from an American spy movie. a wall covered with eight monitors.
 Each shows a multitude of traffic cameras plus constantly moving graphs and colours.

 The centre was launched last July.
 It is a partnership between Christchurch City Council, NZ Transport Agency and Environment Canterbury, built on cooperation developed in the aftermath of the 2010 and 2011 earthquakes.